GatechVIP/gatech-swapr-server-node/README.md

 ## Running the test suite
 The tokens used in test-data.json were generated using "secret" as the secret in the signature.
+The claims included in the token are id, username, and role.

 `npm test`